Billie Jean King: Personal life

 In December 1981, a court order stipulated that Barnett leave the house and that her threats to publish private correspondence between her and King in exchange for money came close to extortion.
 Barnett's palimony suit was thrown out of court in November 1982.
-But in a bizarre twist of fate, a few months later in March 1983, the house that had been contested was destroyed during a series of freak storms that lashed the southern California coastline.
+A few months later in March 1983, the house that had been contested was destroyed during a series of storms that lashed the southern California coastline.

 Also in 1971, King had an abortion that was made public in a Ms. magazine article.
 Larry had revealed Billie Jean's abortion without consulting her.

 Concerning the personal cost of concealing her sexuality for so many years, Billie Jean said:

 I wanted to tell the truth but my parents were homophobic and I was in the closet.
 As well as that, I had people tell me that if I talked about what I was going through, it would be the end of the women's tour.
 I couldn't get a closet deep enough.
 One of my big goals was always to be honest with my parents and I couldn't be for a long time.
 I tried to bring up the subject but felt I couldn't.
 My mother would say, "We're not talking about things like that", and I was pretty easily stopped because I was reluctant anyway.
 I ended up with an eating disorder that came from trying to numb myself from my feelings.
 I needed to surrender far sooner than I did.
 At the age of 51, I was finally able to talk about it properly with my parents and no longer did I have to measure my words with them.
 That was a turning point for me as it meant I didn't have regrets anymore.